Clinical UM Guideline

 2. ASGE Technology Committee; Parsi MA, Trindade AJ, Bhutani MS, et al. Cryotherapy in gastrointestinal endoscopy.
 VideoGIE.
 2017; 2(5):89-95.

-3. NCCN Clinical Practice Guidelines in Oncology®. ©2023 National Comprehensive Cancer Network®, Inc. Esophageal and Esophagogastric Junction Cancers.V2.2023.
-Revised March 10, 2023.
-Accessed on May 15, 2023.
+3. NCCN Clinical Practice Guidelines in Oncology®. ©2024 National Comprehensive Cancer Network®, Inc. Esophageal and Esophagogastric Junction Cancers.V4.2024.
+Revised January 26, 2024.
+Accessed on February 23, 2024.
 For additional information visit the NCCN website.

 5. Shaheen NJ, Falk GW, Iyer PG, et al. Diagnosis and management of Barrett's Esophagus: an updated ACG guideline.
 Am J Gastroenterol.
 2022; 117(4):559-587.